This is an accordion element with a series of buttons that open and close related content panels.

 Student Expectations

-What will classes look like this summer?
+What will classes look like?

 - Course materials will be organized in Canvas, the learning management system at UW-Madison.